Contents

 Change to the configuration directory created in the first step and

-create the following files: hosts.cfg
+create the following files: hosts.cfg,

-services.cfg
+services.cfg and

 contacts.cfg